hoptical/nodegraph-api-plugin/README.md

 ## Roadmap

-- Convert the plugin to a backend data source.
+- [x] Utilize BackenSrv in proxy mode.
 This will prevent the client browser necessity to connect to the API server.
+- [ ] Write unit tests.

 ## Learn more